Did you know how to fix nerd neck by adjusting monitor height? Well, it is very simple to learn and master this technique.

 Strengthen Your Neck and Upper Back Muscles

 Incorporate exercises that strengthen the muscles in your neck, shoulders, and upper back.
-Exercises like chin tucks, shoulder blade squeezes, and neck stretches can help counteract the effects of poor posture and reinforce good alignment.
+Exercises like chin tucks, shoulder blade squeezes, and rows can help counteract the effects of poor posture and reinforce good alignment.

 Be Mindful of Your Posture